wangz10/ModelGenerator/docs/docs/experiment_design/index.md

 ## Codebase Structure

-ModelGenerator is built on [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/levels/core_skills.html) for training and testing, [Huggingface](https://huggingface.co/docs/datasets/index) for model and data management, and [LightningCLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) for experiment configuration and organization.
+AIDO.ModelGenerator is built on [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/levels/core_skills.html) for training and testing, [Huggingface](https://huggingface.co/docs/datasets/index) for model and data management, and [LightningCLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) for experiment configuration and organization.

 Most development will focus on implementing a simple interface in `backbones` `adapters` `tasks` or `data`